1904 – 1906, 1910 – 1912 (extension added)

 Facade

-The effect of the rationally designed facade is largely determined by the materials: Granite, marble and aluminum create a strict rhythm of wall and openings.
+The effect of the rationally designed facade is essentially determined by the materials: Granite, marble and aluminum form a strict as well as simple rhythm of wall and openings.

 The granite slabs of the facade’s base are fixed with countersunk pins with aluminum heads.

-In contrast, the white marble panels of the upper floors, only 2 cm thick, are fixed with raised pins with aluminum heads.
+In contrast, the white marble panels of the upper floors, only two centimeters thick, are fixed with raised pins with aluminum heads.

-The different way of fixing creates a subtle ornamentation, which is complemented by vertical platelets intended to suggest supports and bases of pilaster positions.
+This different method of fixing creates a subtle ornamentation, which is complemented by vertical platelets meant to suggest supports and bases of pilaster positions.

-Fitting the facade with aluminum-clad iron bolts represents a technical necessity, a programmatic demonstration of modernity.
+The fitting of the facade with aluminum-clad iron bolts represents both a technical necessity and a programmatic statement of modernity.

 At the same time, as an iron-clad treasure chest, the building represents the prototype of safekeeping of saved and invested money.